-The Low Income Public Housing program (also referred to as public housing or LIPH) is projected to include 5,817 units at the beginning of 2019, including high-rises (large apartment buildings), scattered sites (small apartment buildings or single family housing), and communities at NewHolly, Rainier Vista, High Point, Lake City Court, and Yesler Terrace.
+The Low-Income Public Housing program (also referred to as public housing or LIPH) is projected to include approximately 5,800 units at the beginning of 2020, including high-rises (large apartment buildings), Scattered Sites (small apartment buildings or single-family housing in neighborhoods across the city) and communities at High Point, Lake City Court, NewHolly, Rainier Vista and Yesler.
 HUD's MTW Block Grant provides funding to help contribute to costs exceeding rental income.
 Households typically pay 30 percent of their adjusted monthly income for rent and utilities.
+Nearly 900 of these units are in the Seattle Senior Housing Program (SSHP).
+SSHP communities provide affordable housing to senior households and non-elderly disabled participants, operating under an alternative affordable rent structure.

-In 2019 125 of these units will be leased to service providers who use the units to provide transitional housing and services to residents.
-An additional 40 units receiving public housing subsidy through SHA are owned and operated by nonprofits as traditional public housing.
+In 2020, approximately 100 of SHA's public housing units will be leased to service providers who use the units to provide transitional housing and other supportive services to residents.
+Forty units receiving public housing subsidy through SHA are owned and operated by nonprofits as traditional public housing.